 Barrett epithelium, syndrome (esophagus), ulcer

-Barrett esophagus is the metaplastic columnar epithelium of the esophagus which is the covering of internal and external surfaces of the body, including and the lining of vessels and other small cavities.
+Barrett esophagus is the metaplastic columnar epithelium of the esophagus which is the covering of internal and external surfaces of the body, including skin and the lining of vessels and other small cavities.
 It consists of cells joined by small amounts of cementing substances.
 Epithelium is classified into the types on the basis of the number of layers deep and the shape of the superficial cells.
 Barrett syndrome is a peptic ulcer of the lower esophagus, often with stricture due to the presence of columnar-lined epithelium in the esophagus (sometimes containing functional mucous cells, parietal cells, or chief cells) instead of the normal squamous cell epithelium.
 It is sometimes premalignant, followed by esophageal Adenocarcinoma.
 Called also Barrett esophagus.

 Barrett ulcer